marvinsiefke/pepper-wpyoutube/README.md

 # pepper-wpyoutube
-GDPR-compliant YouTube Embedding Tool.
-Use it like this: [pepperyoutube id="SXHMnicI6Pg"]
+GDPR-compliant YouTube embedding tool for WordPress.
+It provides a simple shortcode like this: [pepperyoutube id="SXHMnicI6Pg"]